optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 This enhancement proposal explains how we want to adopt static typing in estimagic.
 The overarching goals of the proposal are the following:

-- Better discoverability and autocomplete for users of estimagic
+- Better discoverability and autocomplete for users of estimagic.
-- Better readability of code due to type hints
+- Better readability of code due to type hints.
 - More robust code due to static type checking and use of stricter types in internal functions.

-Achieving these goals requires more than adding type hints.
-Estimagic is currently mostly [stringly typed](https://wiki.c2.com/?StringlyTyped) and full of dictionaries with a fixed set of required keys (e.g.
+Achieving these goals requires more than adding type hints. estimagic is currently mostly [stringly typed](https://wiki.c2.com/?StringlyTyped) and full of dictionaries with a fixed set of required keys (e.g.
 [constraints](https://estimagic.readthedocs.io/en/latest/how_to_guides/optimization/how_to_specify_constraints.html),